raspberrypilearning/rainbow-message/en/quiz1/question_1.md

 ## Reflection

-Well done, you have learned a lot!
-Now it's time to reflect - reflecting is an important part of learning because it helps make new connections in your brain.
+Well done, you created a rainbow message!
+Now it's time to reflect on what you have discovered about to code the SenseHAT.

 Answer the three questions below to reflect on what you've learned.